JesseTG/jessetg.github.io/_posts/2017-03-31-sun-salutation.md

 }
 </style>

-I feel bad for any business that bought expensive Sun hardware around 2007 or 2008; once Sun went tits-up, their $13,000 server was immediately worthless.
-A while ago, one of my professors bought a pair of Sun Fire T2000's online for on the order of hundreds of dollars.
-About six weeks ago, he tasked me with getting them online and usable, something his graduate students apparently had failed to do multiple times over.
-Then, after that, I was to benchmark several tasks on it and contrast it with an x86 machine from about the same era.  **Challenge accepted.**
+A while ago, one of my professors bought a pair of old and obscure servers for a few hundred dollars.
+He recently tasked me with getting them online and usable, something his graduate students apparently had failed to do multiple times over.
+Then, after that, I was to benchmark several tasks on it and contrast it with a more conventional machine from about the same era.  **Challenge accepted.**

 {% include picture.html src="/images/blog/sun-fire.jpg" alt="Sun Fire T2000 server" sources=page.sun-fire %}

-The target?
-Two of these.
+The targets?
+Two of these Sun Fire T2000s.
 The mission?
 Get 'em working.
 (Photo originally from [here](https://commons.wikimedia.org/wiki/File:Sun_Fire_T2000.jpg).)

-What's unique about this machines is its parallel design; rather than a few powerful cores like most consumer hardware, it has a lot of weak cores (32 of them).
+What's unique about this machines is its parallel design; rather than a few powerful cores, it has 32 weak ones.
 You can find exact specs taken from the machine [here](https://github.com/JesseTG/cse502-benchmarks/tree/master/specs/mario).
+I feel bad for any business that dropped $13,000 on this; they're probably getting like, no support from Oracle.
+I wonder if there are any still in active service.

 ## First Breath

-Most Sun servers have something called an Advanced Lights Out Manager, a.k.a. an ALOM; this is an embedded computer that sits separately from the actual server (called the "host"), for the purpose of managing the host and its hardware remotely.
-E.g. if the server crashes irreparably, you can reboot it with the ALOM.
+Most Sun servers have something called an Advanced Lights Out Manager, a.k.a. an ALOM; this is an embedded computer that sits separately from the actual server (called the "host"), for the purpose of managing its hardware remotely.
+E.g. if the host crashes irreparably, you can reboot it with the ALOM.

 There are two main ways to communicate with the Sun Fire's ALOM; serial and Ethernet.
-The first machine I set up was already configured to use Ethernet, so I connected it and my laptop to the same network and SSH'd into it.
-The second one was not; I had to connect my laptop directly to it with a USB-to-serial wire, then plug in the server.
-Then I just used cutecom.
-I had to refresh it by send it ESC (`0x1B`) across the line, then following the instructions to wipe the ALOM clean.
+The first machine I set up (which I named `mario`) was already configured to use Ethernet, so I connected it and my laptop to the same network and SSH'd into it.
+You can figure out the ALOM's local IP with [`arp-scan -l -N`](https://github.com/royhills/arp-scan).
+Look for Oracle hardware among the returned entries, that's the one you want.

+The second one (`luigi`) was not Internet-ready, and took me a while to figure out.
+Turns out you have to connect a computer directly to its serial management port **with the server totally unplugged**, then plug it in and use your serial console of choice (`cutecom` in my case, but `tmux` and `screen` are apparently pretty popular, too).

+You might need to wipe the ALOM if you can't get in, like if the `admin` password isn't the default 8 trailing characters of the serial number.
+In that case, send it an ESC (`0x1B` in ASCII) across the line before it finishes its bootup self-tests, then follow the instructions.

 ## Installing Debian

-From the ALOM, you can connect to the host through a console.
-This is how you can use the machine if it's not yet connected to the Internet, such as for installing a new OS.
-I have no interest in Solaris; so I installed Debian.
+From the ALOM, you can connect to the host through a console via the `console` command.
+This is how you can use the machine if it's not yet connected to the Internet, like when you install a new OS.
+You may hit the OpenBoot PROM before actually booting the OS; if you have an installer CD inserted, you can type `boot cdrom` to run it.
+Or just type `boot` to run whatever's installed already.

+These machines came with Solaris, but I don't give half a rat's ass about it.
+So I installed Debian.
 It didn't go as well as I'd like...

 <img src="/images/blog/slow-af.gif" class="center-block" alt="Horrifyingly slow console output, with a moving mouse cursor for comparison" title="Yeah."  />

 That's not edited; the ALOM's console output can be really, *really* slow.
 Sometimes.
 When the planets are aligned a certain way.
-Apparently, the host outputs to the ALOM through an internal serial line that runs at 9600 baud (i.e. *slow*).
+Apparently, everything output by the ALOM (including the host console) through an internal serial line that runs at 9600 baud.

 It gets worse.
 The most recent *official* Debian release for SPARC [dates back to 2013](https://www.debian.org/releases/wheezy), and it doesn't even support 64-bit varieties.
 But I didn't know that!
-Debian Wheezy doesn't have recent versions of anything, and I was hesitant to try to force it on.
+Debian Wheezy doesn't have recent versions of anything, and I was hesitant to slap anything together.
 Back to the drawing board.

 ## The Good News

-But then I found out three interesting things.
+Soon after, I found out three interesting things.

 The first is that a man named John Paul Adrian Glaubitz maintains Debian ISOs for SPARC64 hardware right [here](https://people.debian.org/~glaubitz/debian-cd).
 Seriously, a new ISO had come out the day before I discovered this.
 It's neither official nor technically stable, but in my experience thus far it works well enough.